Updated: 03 April 2023

 Did you know that 1 percent of all the children in the United States ages 3-17 are diagnosed with some form of autism?
-According to The Autism Society, today, between 1 and 1.5 million Americans live with autism.
+According to The Autism Society, today, over 3 million Americans live with autism.

 |Image courtesy of www.healthfixdaily.com|